yewscion/yewscion/README.md

 Hey there! 😊 My name is Christopher Rodriguez.

+**Note:** I mostly host my source code repositories (the public ones) on my [sourcehut profile][srht], not here.
+These are, for all intents and purposes, mirrors, though I do keep them up to date.

 ## My Interests

 I consider myself a [Technologist][tchn] with interests in <abbr